Skip to content

 Lyminge

-It’s been a while since I last blogged, and especially since I last blogged about the Lyminge Archaeological Project – a fantastic research excavation undertaken by Reading University which I’ve been following with great interest.
-I popped back down to visit the dig in sunny Kent this summer to catch up with the 2014 campaign … Read More “The Hidden Mysteries of Midden Histories” »
+It’s been a while since I last blogged, and especially since I last blogged about the Lyminge Archaeological Project – a fantastic research excavation undertaken by Reading University which I’ve … Read More “The Hidden Mysteries of Midden Histories” »

 Previous 1 2 3 … 5 Next